 Basse Terre's eco-tourist stengths extend to its offering of dive sites.
 Diver's coming to Guadeloupe will want to stop here before leaving.

-You'll find two dive operators and a small number of dive sites in the area.
-For a more comprehensive look at diving opportunities in this area follow this link.
+You'll find two dive services and a small number of interesting dive sites in the area.
+Go to this extended discussion which is all about scuba diving in this area if you want to find more facts.

-Sightseeing is also a good way to use some of your time in Basse Terre.
-The area's sights include historic sites and a distillery. are likely to the area's waterfalls and other natural attractions.
-To visit our detailed page about attractions, go to this page.
+Sightseeing is also a great option for anyone visiting Basse Terre.
+The area features historic sites and a distillery. have a good time at the area's waterfalls and other natural attractions.
+To learn about more area sightseeing attractions, visit this page.

 Help us improve!
 We welcome your corrections and suggestions.